7stringting/COMP3104_Group23_Assignment/README.md

 # This is group 23 Devops

-group members: Ali, Kaarish, Samuel
+group members: Ali, Kaarish, Samuel, Amir